Table of Contents

 - Lockouts:

-- If you find yourself locked out due to your module, having a backup access method (like another SSH key or session) can be a lifesaver.
+- If you lock yourself out with your module, having a backup access method (another SSH key or session) can save you

-- As a preventive measure, before extensively testing on a production system, always try your module on a test machine or VM.
+- As a preventive measure before extensively testing on production system, always try your module on test machine or VM.